withastro/docs/src/pages/en/guides/styling.md

 ## PostCSS

 Astro comes with PostCSS included as part of [Vite](https://vitejs.dev/guide/features.html#postcss).
-To configure PostCSS for your project.
-Make a `postcss.config.js` in the root of the project directory.
-Import plugins from [npm](https://www.npmjs.com/search?q=postcss).
-Using `require()` we apply additional plugins to the configuration file.
+To configure PostCSS for your project, create a `postcss.config.js` file in the project root.
+You can import plugins using `require()`.

 ```js
 //./postcss.config.js